davidsonz/Travel-Website/_posts/2017-09-17-GreatWall.md

 <h4>17/09/2017: Our last day in China</h4>

 This morning Louise and I were up at the crack of dawn to check out of our hostel (thank god for luggage storage) and head across the city to meet our tour to the Great Wall by 6am.
-We walked out of the hostel and saw a lot more people around than expected at 5am on a Sunday morning, only to round the corner and realise that it was the morning of the Beijin marathon.
+We walked out of the hostel and saw a lot more people around than expected at 5am on a Sunday morning, only to round the corner and realise that it was the morning of the Beijing marathon.
 To make it worse our local underground station was the closest to the start line and with so many people coming out of it Louise and I could barely get down.
 Eventually we made our way down to the platform and got the train to ourselves as everyone else had gotten off for the marathon.

 We arrived at the hotel lobby to meet the tour group that would be taking us out to the <a target="_blank" href="https://www.travelchinaguide.com/china_great_wall/scene/beijing/mutianyu.htm">Mutianyu</a> section of the Great Wall of China.
 We realised that another person in our group had a kiwi accent and found out that he was an Ex-Pat Kiwi living in South Africa but had grown up with and gone to school with our cousin.
 Typical New Zealand really, the only Kiwi we meet on the whole trip and they know our family.